Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In Taipei, night markets tend to take place on regular streets closed off to traffic at night, while in Tainan they are usually held in large vacant parking lots on certain days of the week.
 When it comes to night markets in Kaohsiung, you can find both styles, as well as several night markets along busy main roads where streams of locals pull up directly to the stalls by scooter and take their food away.

 Kaohsiung’s night markets offer the chance to sample some of the best Taiwanese foods in the city.
-As of 2022, Michelin even has a Kaohsiung guide, with 39 restaurants and food vendors receiving a star or Bib Gourmand listing.
-In this article, I’ve mentioned the ones that are in or near night markets.
+For a few years now, Michelin even has a Kaohsiung guide, with several night market stalls being features every year since.

-In this article, I’m going to describe each of the 9 major night markets in Kaohsiung’s city center, including the location, what’s distinctive about it, and some famous food stalls or ones I liked.
+In this article, I’m going to describe each of the 9 major night markets in Kaohsiung’s city center, plus one that is no longer worth visiting.
 At the end, I’ll mention a handful of other Kaohsiung night markets outside of the city center.

 Unless otherwise noted, Kaohsiung’s night markets are open from around 5:30 p.m. to midnight.
 For more general info about the city, see my Kaohsiung travel guide.